Learn why it’s important to use time tracking for freelancers and how to get started to set up more accurate and automated invoicing for your clients.

 But let’s say you’re not working with an estimate.
 Perhaps all of your contracts are billed per project, and you only get paid based on the estimated cost, nothing more, nothing less.
 Tracking time will give you a much better indication of the hourly rate you’re getting for each project, empowering you to make business decisions that will positively impact your future earnings, especially when you offer multiple types of projects at a flat rate.

 Hourly billing goes hand-in-hand with time tracking and invoicing software and applications.
-Work based strictly on an hourly rate requires a way to track and then bill against the time you’ve put in.
+Work based strictly on an hourly rate requires a way to track and then bill against the time spent.
 Although many clients will take your word for it and trust you’re not fudging the numbers, you’ll inspire far more confidence when you can back up your time tracking with verified data.
-Which is to say, the best time tracking for small business owners should be a bit more accurate than approximated hours stored in a Google Spreadsheet.
+Which is to say, the best time tracking for small business owners should be a bit more accurate than approximated time entries in a Google Spreadsheet.

-Alongside working as your proof of hours billed, effective time tracking and invoicing for freelancers requires as much automation as possible.
+Alongside working as your proof of hours billed, effective time tracking and invoicing for freelancers requires as much automation as possible using client workflow automation software.
 Unless you’re charging clients for administration time, you’re devoting potentially a few hours each week to business accounting tasks.
-To that end, hourly billing with a time tracker should do hard work for you and reduce the total cost required for each project, which in this case includes:
+To that end, tracking billable hours with time tracking software should do the hard work for you and reduce the total cost required for each project, which in this case includes:

 - Recording time for each client separately